2024-25 Catalog

 Prior to, and including the semester in which a proposal is approved, students must register for 3 dissertation credits each fall and spring semester.
 Similarly, for the semester(s) following the approval of the dissertation proposal, students must take 1 maintenance of candidacy credit up until, and including, the semester in which the dissertation is defended.
 The only exception to this policy is during the time the student is on internship, during which only internship credits need to be taken.
 The matter of taking these dissertation credits should be taken seriously.
 Students who do not follow this procedure, and take fewer credits than required, will find that they will not be able to graduate until back-credits are paid for.

-Master of Education in Counseling and Human Services
+Master of Education in Mental Health Counseling

-This professional preparation program reflects the increasing level of skills and competencies required for certification as a counselor in the Commonwealth of Pennsylvania, as well as new regulations governing Professional Counselor Licensure in Pennsylvania.
-The M.Ed. program is designed to provide the basic coursework as well as the specialized counseling "common core" coursework, and practical experience and professional concentration for certification as a school counselor in the Commonwealth of Pennsylvania; as preparation for further graduate study (i.e., doctoral study [see Ph.D. program manual]).
+This professional preparation program reflects competencies required by regulations governing licensure as a Licensed Professional Counselor (LPC) in Pennsylvania.
+The M.Ed. program is designed to provide the basic coursework as well as the specialized counseling "common core" coursework and practical

 Shared Core Courses